vp-valentinpfeil/vp-valentinpfeil.github.io/.github/backup/content/post/teach-courses/index.md

 ## Math

 Hugo Blox Builder supports a Markdown extension for $\LaTeX$ math.
-Enable math by setting the `math: true` option in your page's front matter, or enable math for your entire site by toggling math in your `config/_default/params.yaml` file:
+Enable math by setting the `math: true` option in your page's front matter or enable math for your entire site by toggling math in your `config/_default/params.yaml` file:

 ```yaml
 features: